huckgroup/Formose_reservoir_computation/readme.md

+# Formose Reservoir Computation

+Repository containing all data and code/notebooks relevant to the Formose Reservoir Computation publication.

-# Repository structure
+## Repository structure

 - `data` contains the extracted ion signals, input flow profiles, as well as the processed data to perform the various reservoir computation tasks
 - `preprocess` contains notebooks converting the raw ion signals together with the input flow profiles into processed data files
 - `analysis` contains notebooks used to perform the various reservoir computation tasks and for creation of all data-related figures in the publication and supporting information.
 - `plots` and `plots_extended` contain all data-related figures for the main manuscript and supporting information respectively (these are generated from the notebooks in the `analysis` directory)

-# Installation
+## Installation

 The code in this repository requires Python 3.11 together with a few standard packages (numpy, pandas, scikit-learn, etc...).
 All packages can be installed by creating a Conda environment from `environment.yaml`.

+A typical installation should take less than 1 hour.

-## Important: Installing AMICI requirements
+### Important: Installing AMICI requirements
 For calculation of the *in silico* carbon metabolism model, we use [AMICI](https://amici.readthedocs.io/en/latest/index.html).
 To correctly install AMICI, extra steps are required:
 Installation of the AMICI Python package has the following prerequisites: